Cheungo/3D-Model-EPQ/README.md

 # 3D-Model-EPQ
-Render of 3D Monkey Head model using OpenGL for the Extended Project Qualification Award
+Render of 3D Monkey Head model using OpenGL for the Extended Project Qualification (EPQ) Award